Life in a Far Northern Town

 “You’ll see my colleague David there with a 12 gauge shotgun full of lethal ammo.
 He’s on polar bear patrol.”
 Rhonda, an interpretive guide at Cape Merry, stood on the steps of our converted school bus to explain the significance of the narrowing sliver of land in front of us, along with her own affinity to the area.
 She traded one northern locale (in Ontario) for another, and declared Churchill to be the home she would never leave.

 Rhonda’s story was one we heard often during our short stay there, from locals and seasonal employees alike who return year after year.
 What continually draws them there may vary by person – while some likely shirk from the vigilance required to live in the surroundings of such powerful beasts and a harsh climate – I could absolutely acknowledge the appeal.
-Not only from the challenge of both mind and body to live so remotely, but also to be a part of such a close-knit community where the residents rely on each other to help preserve the safety of both themselves and the bears.

 It is a tiny and quiet town, bustling for only two months of the year, but in a fascinating natural environment that can hardly be found elsewhere.